-Things to do in and around Brighton this autumn
+Things to do in and around Brighton in autumn

 Located in the beautiful county of Sussex, in the south of England, Brighton is one of the most vibrant and diverse cities in the UK.
 After the frenetic tourist-filled summer months, when it’s all about beach time and BBQs, the autumn in Brighton brings with it a host of festivals and events, and endless ways to enjoy nature at its best.